HomepageISTEEdSurge

 Implementing tenets like these that foster effective and engaging curricula is much easier said than done.
 Not every curricular unit will integrate each of these actions, and striking the right balance will require a substantive amount of trial and error.
 But keeping at it, staying patient and curious, and listening to students are key to navigating this process.
 And when it all comes together, the result—an engaging, meaningful, and purposeful lesson, unit, or curriculum—creates endless possibilities for student learning to take root and flourish.

-Erin Nerlino is currently in her 10th year teaching high school English language arts in a public, regional high school in the Northeast.
-She is also a doctoral candidate in Boston University's curriculum and teaching program.
+Erin Nerlino is currently in her 11th year teaching high school English language arts in a public, regional high school in the Northeast.
+She earned her doctorate in Curriculum and Teaching from Boston University.

 Learn More